signavio/workflow-connector/README.md

 ##### logging

 Setting the `logging` option to true will make the workflow-connector output debug level logging to standard output

-All configuration settings in `config.yaml` can also be specified as environment variables.

-For example, you can specify the database connection url by exporting the environment variable `DATABASE_URL=mysql://john:84mj29rSgHz@172.17.8.2?database=test`.
-This means that nested fields in the yaml file are delimited with a '_' (underscore) character when used in an environment variable.
-All configuration settings declared via environment variables will take precedence over the settings in your `config.yaml` file.

 #### config/descriptor.json